BoBBy1k/restaurant-reservation/README.md

 # Little Lemon Reservation Project for Meta Frontend Capstone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple Reservation Page with client-side form validation implemented into a mockup of a restaurant site.

 ## Available Scripts